BigCommerce Review — Key Pros and Cons of a Leading Store Builder

 The BigCommerce help center contains a wide range of support articles, along with a user forum

-And finally, a note on the languages that customer support is available in: you can currently access it in Dutch, English, French, German, Italian, Spanish and Mexican Spanish.
+And finally, a note on the languages that BigCommerce customer support is available in: you can currently access it in Dutch, English, French, German, Italian, Spanish and Mexican Spanish.

 BigCommerce review: the verdict

-It’s strong on the SEO front, with good control over all SEO elements being provided and automatic image optimization features available out of the box.
+The platform is also strong on the SEO front, with good control over all SEO elements being provided and automatic image optimization features available out of the box.
 Its multi-currency selling functionality is really good too — for me, its approach to international selling is one of the strongest arguments for using this product over a competing one.

 However, there is room for improvement, not least where BigCommerce’s template selection is concerned — the free options provided could be considerably more varied, they’re not as editable as they should be, and don’t give you much choice at all when it comes to typeface selection.
-Additionally, the BigCommerce drag and drop editor needs a bit of work — it’s generally clunkier than those of its competitors.

 I hope this BigCommerce review has helped give you a sense of this product and whether it’s suitable for your needs!
-Do feel free to leave a comment with your thoughts.
-But as usual, it’s always best to try before you buy, and you can avail of a free BigCommerce trial here.
+Do feel free to leave a comment with any questions you may have.

 Finally, below you will find my summary of the key pros and cons of BigCommerce.